Transactional emails - benefits & examples

 Key Takeaways:

-- Distinguished CTA to track the order status.
+• Prominent CTA to track order status.

-- Use of ‘3 Ws' in the email, describing what product was ordered, where it will be distributed, and when it will be delivered.
+• Use of the “3 Ws”: what was ordered, where it is shipped, and when it will be delivered.

 3. Order Delivery Confirmation